Skip to content

 Zinc and Acne

-The anti-inflammatory properties of zinc relieves the irritation of acne.
+The anti-inflammatory properties of zinc relieve the irritation of acne.
 Studies show that taking a zinc supplement reduces acne scars.
-Zinc is also used topically, but it isn’t as effective as taking it orally.
+Zinc is also used topically but isn’t as effective as taking it orally.
 From your diet, zinc-rich foods include beef and shellfish, especially oysters, and vegetarian sources like hemp seeds, pumpkin seeds, beans, nuts, and whole grains.

 Omega-3 Fats

-Eating food with lots of fiber controls your blood sugar.
+Eating food with lots of fibre controls your blood sugar.
 It does so by slowing down sugar absorption and keeping you feeling full longer.
-This curbs your breakouts because healthy blood sugar levels make for healthier hormone levels.
-Aim for plenty of fibrous green veggies with each meal like kale and broccoli!
+This curbs your breakouts because healthy blood sugar levels produce healthier hormone levels.
+With each meal, aim for plenty of fibrous green veggies, like kale and broccoli!

 Stay Hydrated

-You may have noticed that your skin loses some luster when you’re dehydrated.
-It is important to drink plenty of water to keep your skin cells healthy and nourished.
+You may have noticed that your skin loses lustre when dehydrated.
+Drinking water is vital to keep your skin cells healthy and nourished.

 Green Tea

 A more natural approach to moisturizing and nourishing your skin may be helpful.
-Many people react to chemicals, perfumes, and preservatives in skin creams.
-This creates more redness and inflammation.
-Natural oils such as Rosehips oil helps acne-prone skin.
-It contains a high concentration of vitamin A, omegas, and lycopene.
+Many people react to chemicals, perfumes, and preservatives in skin creams, which creates more redness and inflammation.
+Natural oils such as Rosehips oil help acne-prone skin.
+They contain a high concentration of vitamin A, omegas, and lycopene.
 These heal and regenerate your skin.
 They encourage healthy cell growth and dramatically reduce scarring.
-Rosehips oil will be kinder to your skin than the very drying benzoic acid.
+Rosehip oil will be kinder to your skin than dried benzoic acid.

-Talk to me for guidance if you are having difficulty finding the right skincare solution.
-A number of effective natural acne remedies are available.
-I can help you find a solution that is right for your particular skin type.
+Talk to me if you are having difficulty finding the right skincare solution.
+Several effective natural acne remedies are available.
+I can help you find the right solution for your particular skin type.

 Adult Hormonal Acne

-Treating the root cause of adult acne fixes this frustrating problem in a more permanent way.
+Treating the root cause of adult acne fixes this frustrating problem more permanently.
 The more persistent cases usually come down to a hormonal imbalance.
-Whether you are in your 20’s or firmly in perimenopause, working with a naturopathic doctor helps you examine your full hormonal profile.
-Then together we will find the right plan to bring your hormones, and your skin, back in balance.
+Whether you are in your 20s or firmly in perimenopause, working with a naturopathic doctor helps you examine your full hormonal profile.
+Then, together, we will find the right plan to bring your hormones and your skin back in balance.

-If you have done what you can and are ready for professional guidance on skin-friendly treatments, come into the clinic!
-Together we will thoroughly measure your hormones, and look at your diet, vitamin and mineral levels, coping mechanisms, and other possible contributors.
-Adult acne can be treated naturally without harsh drugs or chemicals.
+Come into the clinic if you have done what you can and are ready for professional guidance on skin-friendly treatments!
+Together, we will thoroughly measure your hormones and examine your diet, vitamin and mineral levels, coping mechanisms, and other possible contributors.
+Adult acne can be treated naturally with acne treatment that works and without harsh drugs or chemicals.

 By Dr. Pamela Frank, BSc, Naturopathic Doctor